bd8xc/MediExplain-AI/README.md

   - Medicine name
   - Dosage
   - Frequency
+  - Food/timing instruction
   - Duration
   - Whether verification is required

 - A second Bedrock step provides general information about identified medicines.
 - The AI output is displayed on a success page.
 - The application handles unclear prescription information by flagging it for verification instead of intentionally guessing.
+- Human verification has been implemented for extracted medicine information.
+- Users can edit the extracted:
+  - Medicine name
+  - Dosage
+  - Frequency
+  - Food/timing instruction
+  - Duration

+- Users can add a medicine manually if the AI/OCR pipeline missed a medicine from the prescription.
+- User-corrected medicine information can be sent back to the Bedrock explanation stage.
+- The corrected prescription information is treated as the source of truth for generating the updated explanation.
+- The final explanation is regenerated using the corrected information.
+- Verification indicators are displayed for medicines containing unclear prescription information.
+- The UI provides an `Update Explanation` workflow for human corrections.
+- The application provides an `Upload Another Prescription` option after processing.
 - GitHub repository has been synchronized with the latest `main` branch.
 - AWS credentials are kept outside the repository using environment variables.
 - `.env`, virtual environments, uploaded prescriptions, logs, and other local files are ignored through `.gitignore`.